 Rear door toward the roof line

-Set the swing-door end facing your eave so that walk-in loading and ground-throw share the exact same path for workers.
+Set the swing-door end facing the eave to keep the path clear for efficient walk-in loading and ground-throw debris disposal.

 Surface protection